GarthSmith/10kBot/README.md

-# mtb
+# 10kBot
-My Twitch Bot
+10kBot

-Thanks for Endlesszocker for making this bot public!
+Bot that connects to twitch.tv/10kTactics and livecoding.tv/10kTactics and does stuff!